ZiweiXU/ssh-gpu-report/README.md

 **ssh-gpu-report** is a bash script that generates utility report for GPUs on remote host(s).
 It is built upon [gpustat](https://github.com/wookayin/gpustat) and [jq](https://github.com/stedolan/jq).
-The purpose of this utility is to enable a easy grasp of GPU statistics when you have access to a large pool of GPU computation nodes, with minimal extra configuration efforts on the remote side.
+The purpose of this utility is to enable an easy grasp of GPU statistics when you have access to a large pool of GPU computation nodes, with minimal extra configuration efforts on the remote side.

 ## What's good about it

+1. Useful information: remaining memory, utility (%), power, cpu load, and user list.
-1. Minimal configuration (especially if you've got an NFS in your computation cluster)
+2. Minimal configuration efforts (especially if you've got an NFS in your computation cluster)
+3. Queries are spawned as batches of background jobs with a controllable size (useful when you have a large pool)
-2. Filter and highlight GPU by remaining memory
+4. Filter and highlight GPU by remaining memory
-3. Feedbacks for failed cases
+5. Feedbacks for failed cases

 ## Prerequisites

-1. SSH access via key authentication to all target hosts (the hosts in `SERVER_LIST` in the configuration file).
+1. bash
 2. A terminal simulator with xterm-256color support.
+3. SSH access via key authentication to all target hosts (the hosts in `SERVER_LIST` in the configuration file).
-3. `gpustat` installed on all target hosts.
+4. `gpustat` installed on all target hosts (install with pip or anaconda).
-4. `jq` installed on the host running `gpureport.sh`.
+5. `jq` installed on the host running `gpureport.sh` (install with anaconda).
-5. `perl>=5` installed on the host running `gpureport.sh`.
+6. `perl>=5` installed on the host running `gpureport.sh`.

+## Configuration

+The configuration template [gpureport_config.sh](gpureport_config.sh) provides all the required documentations and reasonable defaults.

 ## Usage